-BMG divers effectively make clean cuts in black water and high current environments.
-We have strict safety protocols included in our Dive Safety Plan to protect divers from possible underwater explosions due to cutting gas build up.
+BMG dive safety plans include strict protocols to protect divers from possible underwater explosions due to cutting gas build up.

-BMG divers are capable of directing multiple cranes to set rigging for Heavy Lifts while operating in no visibility conditions and contending with harsh river environments.
-BMG Dive Supervisors coordinate with divers, topside personnel, and crane operators to safely achieve rigging objectives.
+BMG divers are capable of directing multiple cranes to set rigging for heavy lifts while operating in zero or near zero visibility conditions and contending with harsh environments.
+BMG dive supervisors coordinate with divers, topside personnel, and crane operators to safely achieve rigging objectives.

-BMG divers are familiar with basic Naval Architecture and can effectively survey hull damage and casualty disposition.
+BMG salvage divers are familiar with basic naval architecture and can effectively survey hull damage and casualty disposition.
 From these surveys, salvage plans and damage reports are developed.

 Penetration and Tunneling

-BMG divers regularly cut access holes and penetrate sunken casualties to perform air-lifting, underwater burning, and welding.
-Divers are also experienced in “tunneling” underneath casualties using high-pressure water jetting in order to properly place rigging.
-BMG Dive Supervisors and Salvage Masters closely monitor and coordinate the above operations to ensure the safety of the diver.
+BMG salvage divers regularly cut access holes and penetrate sunken casualties to perform air-lifting, underwater burning, and welding.
+BMG divers are also experienced in “tunneling” underneath casualties using high-pressure water jetting in order to properly place rigging.
+BMG dive supervisors and salvage masters closely monitor and coordinate the above operations to ensure diver safety.

-BMG salvage divers are also capable of the following; underwater welding, search and recovery, patch installment, fuel lightering, hot tapping, and dredging.
+BMG salvage divers are also capable of the following:

 - search and recovery